d-krupke/cpsat-primer/README.md

 These are the classical constraints also used in linear optimization.
 Remember that you are still not allowed to use floating point numbers within it.
-Same as for linear optimization: You are not allowed to multiply a variable with anything else than a constant and also not apply any further mathematical operations.
+Same as for linear optimization: You are not allowed to multiply a variable with anything else than a constant and also not to apply any further mathematical operations.

 ```python
 model.Add(10 * x + 15 * y <= 10)